ChiragRathava/Manual-Testing-Project/Project 3 - Bookkeeping Web App/README.md

 # 📘 Bookkeeping Platform – Manual Testing Project

-This repository contains the **manual testing documentation** and detailed **bug reports** for a web-based accounting system, referred to here as the **Cloud Bookkeeping Platform**.
+This repository contains the **manual testing documentation** and detailed **bug reports** for a web-based accounting system, referred to here as the **Bookkeeping Platform**.
 The project was tested manually across various modules including registration, messaging, meeting scheduling, and account management.

 ---